chaofengc/IQA-PyTorch/README.md

 ## :open_book: Introduction

 This is a comprehensive image quality assessment (IQA) toolbox built with **pure Python and PyTorch**.
-We provide reimplementation of many mainstream full reference (FR) and no reference (NR) metrics (results are calibrated with official matlab scripts if exist). **With GPU acceleration, most of our implementations are much faster than Matlab.** Please refer to the following documents for details:
+We provide reimplementation of many widely used full reference (FR) and no reference (NR) metrics, **with results calibrated against official MATLAB scripts when available**.
+With GPU acceleration, **our implementations are much faster than their Matlab counterparts.** Please refer to the following documents for details:

 <div align="center">